-To mobilize the resources of the world’s spiritual traditions ARC, in partnership with the United Nations, invited each of the world’s major religions to write and commit to a seven-year sustainability plan detailing how each religion intends to mobilize its wisdom, resources and members to combat the ecological crisis.
+The Jewish Climate Change Campaign was launched in 2009 by Hazon and other partners as a call to action to mobilize the wisdom of Judaism and the resources of the Jewish community to meet the challenges of climate change.
+At that time we participated in a joint effort of many of the world’s religions to write and commit to seven-year sustainability plans detailing how each religion intends to mobilize its wisdom, resources and members to combat the ecological crisis.
 The seven-year timescale is a step towards generational change, beyond electoral cycles and short-term political horizons, towards the world that we leave our children.

 Our seven-year plan was presented in November 2009 at a ceremony at Windsor Castle, England in front of an audience including the Queen and the Secretary General of the United Nations.
 This event preceded the global climate negotiations in Copenhagen and Rio.
 The unified religious voice was one of the many that contributed to the negotiations.
 This effort was organized by The Alliance of Religions and Conservation in partnership with the United Nations.

 On Sunday, September 21 we are participating in the People’s Climate March.
 World leaders are coming to New York City to try to advance the negotiations for an international treaty to reduce the greenhouse gas emissions that are causing climate change.
 The People’s Climate March is a unique opportunity for Americans to make clear that we want the United States to cooperate with other countries for a world with an economy that works for people and the planet.
 A world safe from the ravages of climate change.
 A world with good jobs, clean air, and healthy communities for everyone.